What is business process automation? Benefits and uses

 Prioritize tasks for automation

-- Error rate: High-risk processes benefit most when you automate them
+- Error rate: high-risk processes benefit most from automation

-- Complexity: Simpler processes provide quick wins and help you build speed
+- Complexity: simpler processes provide quick wins and help build momentum

 How to automate your workflows for better efficiency

-Integrating how you automate into your operations requires a structured approach.
-Follow these four steps to roll out smoothly and gain long-term efficiency.
+Rolling out automation into your operations requires a structured approach.
+Follow these four steps to get started smoothly and gain long-term efficiency.

 1. Assess current processes